 What's the point of fighting my DUI?

 Regardless of the results of your breath, blood, or field sobriety test, you should call a knowledgeable defense attorney as soon as possible to learn what options are available to fight your charges.
-Officers must follow strict guidelines when stopping, testing, and detaining a driver under suspicion of DUI Additionally, there are numerous other factors that can negatively impact a driver's results, and a skilled lawyer can identify whether or not your rights have been violated.
+Officers must follow strict guidelines when stopping, testing, and detaining a driver under suspicion of DUI.
+Additionally, numerous other factors can negatively impact a driver's results, and a skilled lawyer can identify whether or not your rights have been violated.

 Why should I hire a private lawyer rather than use a public defender?

-Although the state provides a lawyer, this option should not be considered unless you have no other choice.
+Although the state provides a lawyer, this option should only be considered if you have no other choice.
 Unfortunately, public defenders are often weighed down with far too many cases to provide the thorough preparation you need.

 When you enlist the counsel of a private attorney, you will receive the aggressive advocacy of a lawyer who is absolutely dedicated to protecting your rights and getting you exonerated from the charges.
 If charged with a crime, your freedoms, relationships, and future are on the line, which is why you should be confident you are represented by an attorney who will provide the compelling and comprehensive defense you deserve.